markteehan/file-chunk-connectors/README.md

 - Kafka consumer features such as low-cost fanout of data to multiple services simultaneously, parallelism of consumer threads, delivery guarantees

 ### Operation
 Similar to  "spooldir", this connector monitors an input directory for new files that match an input patterns.
-Eligible files are split into chunks of chunk size ( binary.chunk.size.bytes) which are produced to a kafka topic before moving the file to the "finished" directory (or the "error" directory if any failure occurred).
+Eligible files are split into fixed-size chunks of
+_binary.chunk.size.bytes_ which are produced to a kafka topic before moving the file to the "finished" directory (or the "error" directory if any failure occurred).
 The input directory on the sending device requires sufficient headroom to duplicate the largest file, since file chunks are written to the filesystem temporarily during streaming.
 Files are processed one at a time: the first queued file is chunked, sent and finished; before the second file is processed; and so on.
 The connector observes & recreates subdirectories (to one level): if an eligible file is created in a subdirectory "field-team-056", then the sink connector will reassemble the file in a subdirectory of the same name.